StadGent/CityGame/README.md

 Start SourceTree and create a new repository.
 Select the tab to clone a repository and fill in following information:
 -Source Path/URL: https://github.com/StadGent/CityGame.git
--Destination Path: Browse to the map where your Unity projects are located, standaard  this is "Documents" or "Documents\Unity", and append this with "\CityGame"
+-Destination Path: Browse to the map where your Unity projects are located, default this is "Documents" or "Documents\Unity" and append this with "\CityGame"
 Click "Clone" to download the repository.
 After download:
 In the menu go to "Repository->Git LFS->Initialise Repository".